mbborromeo/angular-d3-graph/README.md

 ## To Do

-- Add dropdown options for deaths, tested, recovered (and not just cases)
 - Make mobile responsive (currently x-axis doesn't fit on mobile)
 - Add some animation when user changes between filter options/province selections
 - Use types correctly